 where $\hat{\vec{\mu}}_t = \frac{1}{M}\sum_{m=0}^M \mat{F}_{t,h,m}$ is the mean prediction vector.
 The MAE is defined as where $\operatorname{median}\left(\mat{F_t}\right)$ denotes the median trajectory for each day $t$.
-The CRPS is estimated from the forecast ensemble by using the probability-weighted moment estimator of \cite{zamo2018estimation}: The CRPS is strictly proper scoring rule for the marginal distribution.
+The CRPS is estimated from the forecast ensemble by using the probability-weighted moment estimator of \cite{zamo2018estimation}: The CRPS is a strictly proper scoring rule for the marginal distribution.
 Note that many works on energy price forecasting report the average pinball loss (APS) as CRPS, which needs to be rescaled $\operatorname{CRPS} = 2 \cdot\operatorname{APS}$ to be comparable.
-The energy score \citep[ES,][]{gneiting2007strictly} is defined as The energy score is a strictly proper scoring rule, however, \cite{alexander2024evaluating, pinson2013discrimination, marcotte2023regions} argue that the ES is rather insensitive to misspecified dependence structures.
+The energy score \citep[ES,][]{gneiting2007strictly} is defined as The energy score is a strictly proper scoring rule.
 We aggregate the ES by taking the average: $\operatorname{ES} = \frac{1}{T} \sum_{t=0}^T \operatorname{ES}_t$.
 The Log-Score (LS) is defined as where $\mathcal{L}$ is the underlying likelihood or probability density function of the distribution $\mathcal{D}$ and $\hat{\vec{\theta}}^\mathcal{D}_t$ is the estimated parameter vector.
 Again, we aggregate the LS by simple averaging over all points in the test set $\operatorname{LS} = \frac{1}{T} \sum_{t=0}^T \operatorname{LS}_t$.
 It is a strictly proper scoring rule.
 The Dawid-Sebastiani-Score \citeyearpar[DSS,][]{dawid1999coherent} is defined as where $\hat{\Sigma}_F$ denotes the empirical covariance of the forecast ensemble $\mat{F}$ and $\hat{\vec{\mu}}$ denotes the mean ensemble as above.
 We aggregate the $\operatorname{DSS} = \frac{1}{T} \sum_{t=0}^T \operatorname{DSS}_t$ by simple averaging.
 The DSS is a proper scoring rule for the first and second moment and strictly proper for the Gaussian predictive distribution, since it is a linear transformation of Gaussian log-likelihood.
 The Variogram Score \citep[VS,][]{scheuerer2015variogram} is defined as and is a proper scoring rule.
-We aggregate the VS by taking the average and normalize the score by dividing by $H^2$ and taking the square root, i.e. $\operatorname{VS} = \frac{1}{T}\sum_{t=0}^T\sqrt{\frac{1}{H^2}\operatorname{VS}_t}$ to make the scales of the score comparable.
-The scoring rules used are implemented in the \texttt{Python} package \texttt{scoringrules} \citep{zanetta2024scoringrules}.
+We aggregate the VS by taking the average and normalize the score by dividing by $H^2$, i.e. $\operatorname{VS} = \frac{1}{TH^2}\sum_{t=0}^T{\operatorname{VS}_t}$ to make the scales of the score comparable.
+The scoring rules used are implemented in the Python package \texttt{scoringrules} \citep{zanetta2024scoringrules}.